Dual process theory: Fuzzy-trace theory

 According to Charles Brainerd and Valerie Reyna's fuzzy-trace theory of memory and reasoning, people have two memory representations: verbatim and gist.
 Verbatim is memory for surface information (e.g. the words in this sentence) whereas gist is memory for semantic information (e.g. the meaning of this sentence).

 This dual process theory posits that we encode, store, retrieve, and forget the information in these two traces of memory separately and completely independently of each other.
 Furthermore, the two memory traces decay at different rates: verbatim decays quickly, while gist lasts longer.

 In terms of reasoning, fuzzy-trace theory posits that as we mature, we increasingly rely more on gist information over verbatim information.
 Evidence for this lies in framing experiments where framing effects become stronger when verbatim information (percentages) are replaced with gist descriptions.
 Other experiments rule out predictions of prospect theory (extended and original) as well as other current theories of judgment and decision making.

+In artificial intelligence

+The principles of dual process theory have been increasingly applied to enhance the reasoning capabilities and efficiency of large language models (LLMs).
+Researchers have proposed a taxonomy for LLM reasoning that distinguishes between "fast thinking," direct, immediate response generation, and "slow thinking," which involves deliberate, multi-step processes such as chain-of-thought prompting, "tool calls" for e.g. retrieval-augmented generation, and intermediate verification.
+This framework has been extended to include "tool-augmented thinking," where models autonomously decide to bypass internal reasoning in favor of external tools like search engines or calculators to ensure factual precision.
+Furthermore, the integration of these systems is critical for real-time human-AI collaboration; for instance, the "DPT-Agent" framework utilizes a System 1 component based on finite-state machines for immediate, low-latency actions, while a System 2 component handles complex intentions and asynchronous reflection to adapt to dynamic human strategies.